 In contrast, a process perspective would favor option 2.
-The main difficulty in predicting and controlling complex systems like socio-economical ones comes from the fact that important parts of their complex structure is due to human decisions, human actions, human ways of reacting to certain conditions, etc. Human actions are entangled with socio-economical processes.
-Novelty in the behavior of socio-economical systems does not come simply from complexity.
+The main difficulty in predicting and controlling complex systems like socio-economical ones comes from the fact that important parts of their complex structure is due to human decisions, human actions, human ways of reacting to certain conditions, etc. Novelty in the behavior of these systems does not come simply from complexity.
 It comes from the fact that we are part of that complexity.

 In many cases, important parts of the structures of the systems modeled are the result of decisions and actions of which we are not fully conscious.
-In these cases, and they are the typical cases faced in SD modeling, forecasting is improved when we make explicit the dynamic consequences of those structural features.
+In these cases, forecasting is improved when we make explicit the dynamic consequences of those structural features.